drewloewe/Grading-System/grading-system.md

 ### Meet Deadlines
 - Meet deadlines for all work—items are due when the calendar specifies. **But**: During the regular semester (not finals week), you may turn in one major project assignment (including the self-assessments) up to 24 hours past its due date.
 Other assignments and activities **do not** come with this option—especially peer review drafts.
-In addition, the deadline for revisions to major projects due during finals week can't be extended because the university imposes a tight deadline on faculty to turn in final grades. f
+In addition, the deadline for revisions to major projects due during finals week can't be extended because the university imposes a tight deadline on faculty to turn in final grades.

 ### Read Attentively and Actively
 -	Buy, rent, or access any required textbook(s); download or access (and consider printing) all other required readings.
 -	Read all assigned readings closely and annotate them thoughtfully *before* class meetings in F2F classes and before you need to use them in online classes.
 (All readings are fair game for quizzes and other activities).
 -	Use active reading strategies, such as [Casey Boyle's six-step reading response](https://docs.google.com/document/d/1z1t_ft-HqFO9pK-LQtaASnyqmfh9kbnc6Mp2LzYKjNE/edit?usp=sharing) and the [SQ3R method](https://docs.google.com/document/d/1UQpnr27g58ABgOJXQzTny8AD4V2TZGYebM2tKUVjzaM/edit?usp=sharing).
 ### Seek Guidance as a Adult Learner
 -	Talk to me during in-class workshops, email me as needed, bring me drafts, come to student visiting hours in [my office], ask questions, and otherwise use me proactively as a resource.
+Use a Google Chat appointment if you can't come see me.
 - **NB:** If I ask you to meet with me in person or virtually, you *must* do so. **If I ask to see you, it's not some kind of punishment; rather, it's one grownup asking another to come get expert help that can best be delivered in person.**
 - Use [the Writing Center](https://www.stedwards.edu/writing-center), whether by in-person session, videoconference, or asynchronous session as needed and (especially) as suggested.
 ### Protect your Work